The National 4, Art Gallery of NSW, 2023

 ‘Pelican Analogues’ 2023, oil and casein on polyester, 150 x 110 cm.
 Private collection.

 Pelican analogues (2023) is similarly inspired by Kelly’s time in Ravenna, borrowing the form of a helix that appeared in many of the Byzantine mosaics.
 Within this spiralling framework Kelly depicts a human figure embracing pelican alongside abstracted nasturtium leaves.
-The intertwining bodies undergo an alchemical transformation, assuming elements of the others’ form while they float against a backdrop of eddying currents and visceral layers’ (Tai Spruyt, The National 4 catalogue essay).
+The intertwining bodies undergo an alchemical transformation, assuming elements of the others’ form while they float against a backdrop of eddying currents and visceral layers’ (Tai Spruyt, assistant curator, The National 4 catalogue essay).

 ‘Middle-earth’ 2023, porcelain, wood, panels ranging from 56.5 x 41 cm to 56.5 x 56.5 cm.